Jordan-Boulton1/Woofeteria/testing.md

     - Attempted fix: As the terminal was not made by me, I was unsure how to fix this bug.

-There are no remaining bugs that I am aware of.
+Apart from that there are no other bugs that I am aware of.